Connect

 Thanks – so what else should our readers know about your work and what you’re currently focused on?

-My work I would say up until this point has been a representation of my energy, my intensity, my passion, my spontaneity .
-Because of my OCD and ADHD I try to find a balance of chaos and peace in my art so while it might be very bold and powerful and colorful and chaotic, it’s still balanced because half of it has to be related to my ADHD and the other half has to be related to the OCD so there’s finding that fine line and balance between chaos and peace in the art, but ultimately in my art For the most part is extremely colorful bold and passionate because that’s who I am as a person and I want to convey that energy through my art.
-I am most proud of the evolution that my Art has taken in the last couple years because rather than just doing pure expressionism, I have moved into actually doing conceptual work, which is the direction I wanna go into more in the future with more surrealism and pop art subjects I’m very eager to see where my work goes in the next year or two as I include other things I’m passionate about including music, film, animals, nature, and things that other people over relate to versus just Things that are derived from my own personal experiences.
-What sets ne apart is that?
-I never studied any art history I’m self taught and I really believe I have huge potential to be one of the great artists of my generation.
-I’m not trying to sound egotistical, but it is in a feeling in me that I’ve always had a purpose to change the world and I do believe I can make a difference with my story and with the messages I want to send and with the beauty that I want to create
+I am most proud of the evolution that my art has taken in the last couple of years.
+Rather than just doing pure expressionism, I have moved into doing conceptual work, which is the direction I want to go in more for the future—with more surrealism and pop art subjects.
+I’m eager to see where my work goes in the next year or two as I include other things I’m passionate about, including music, film, animals, nature, and themes that other people can relate to, not just things derived from my own personal experiences.
+What sets me apart is that I never studied art history—I’m self-taught—and I truly believe I have huge potential to be one of the great artists of my generation.
+I’m not trying to sound egotistical, but it’s a feeling I’ve always had—that I have a purpose to change the world.
+I believe I can make a difference with my story, with the messages I want to send, and with the beauty I want to create.

 If you had to, what characteristic of yours would you give the most credit to?